buehr-ing/ghtcli/README.md

 # ghtcli

-**ghtcli** is a minimalist shell tool to install, update, and remove useful CLI tools for Talos, Kubernetes, and related systems – directly from official GitHub releases.
+**ghtcli** installs and keeps CLI tools for Docker, Kubernetes, and Talos Linux up to date — directly from official GitHub releases.

 ---